- RESOURCES

 What to expect:

-This doesn't involve adding lots more stuff to your home or your day:
+This doesn't involve adding lots more stuff to your home or your day.
+You literally have your hands full.

-This is ideal if you'd like to explore non-clinical pelvic wellbeing options to support the your changing pregnant body that
+This is ideal if you'd like to explore non-clinical pelvic wellbeing options to support the adaptations after giving birth

 - you can add to daily life